The Faults of an Open Office Floor Plan and How to Fix Them

 Productivity is also negatively impacted by distractions.
 A study conducted by Steelcase and Ipsos found that 86 minutes of production time per day was lost in offices due to noise.
 Noise levels are only heighted in open floor plans and employees are constantly exposed to disruptive sounds such as phone calls and loud coworkers.
 Visual distractions including movement, bright paintings, and cluttered desks were noted to hurt productivity as well.
 By promoting an overload of visual stimulation, open floor plans cause a “distraction of cognitive processing”.
 This contributes to a lack of overall productivity in the workplace.

 Additionally, open floor plans have proven to be a major source of job dissatisfaction.
 The University of Sydney found that a lack of sound privacy was the biggest complaint for employees with an open office plan.
 Furthermore, Steelcase and Ipsos determined that 95% of surveyed workers stated that “working privately was important to them”.
 These factors cause employees to become unmotivated and stressed in the workplace and can ultimately lead to their departure.
+Privacy may also be a concern when it comes to considerations around the building’s windows and the visibility of its interior from the outside – something like Campbell Window Film in Los Angeles could help to provide added protection from prying eyes as well as increased energy efficiency too!

 Cost Effective Solutions